Moros1138/olcPGEX_MiniAudio/README.md

 # Acknowledgements

 I'd like to give a special thanks for JavidX9 (aka OneLoneCoder), AniCator, JustinRichardsMusic, and everybody else who was a part of that audiophile conversation when I asked for help!
 Your patience and feedback made this project possible.
 Thank you!

+I'd also like to single out sigonasr2 (Dense Dance 2π) for the waveform functionality and for crafting the demos for them!